tableau/extensions-api/README.md

 ## API Reference
 After cloning this repository, open docs/index.html in a web browser.
 This will provide an interactive docs site with the full API reference.

+## Contributions

+Code contributions and improvements by the community are welcomed!
+See the LICENSE file for current open-source licensing and use information.

+Before we can accept pull requests from contributors, we require a signed [Contributor License Agreement (CLA)](http://tableau.github.io/contributing.html).

 ## Known Issues (as of June 14, 2017)